Banned Books Week

 Every year in September, Cast of Wonders celebrates Banned Books Week, an annual international event celebrating the freedom to read and raising awareness of the immense social value of free and open access to information.

-We will be opening to submissions for Banned Books Week 2023 in the first half of April.
+We will be opening to submissions for Banned Books Week 2025 in the second half of May 2025.
 Watch this space for details on the theme and guest editor!

 Submissions should follow all of the standard Cast of Wonders guidelines.